Chryzanthemum/slots/README.md

 ```

-Honestly, this part is a little janky because you're specifying whether or not to use the step_size parameter each time instead of instantiating the MAB with a step_size.
+Honestly, this part is a little janky because you're specifying whether or not to use the step_size/sliding window parameter each time instead of instantiating the MAB with a step_size/sliding window.
 I liked the control, but you might not.

 Currently Bayesian bandit doesn't support step size because I don't fully get the math behind it yet.
 Regret seems complicated and I'm not sure how to calculate it with a non-stationary bandit.(https://arxiv.org/abs/1405.3316) Seriously, what is this garbage?
 I've spoken to the authors and this still doesn't make any sense.
 If you can do this math, hit my DM.